mlbvn/ml-yearning-vi/chapters/all_chapters.md

 > * **Add regularization** (L2 regularization, L1 regularization, dropout): This technique reduces variance but increases bias.

-* **Thêm regularization** (L2 regularization, L1 regularization, dropout): Kỹ thuật này làm giảm phương sai nhưng tăng độ chệch.
+* **Thêm điều chuẩn** (điều chuẩn L2, điều chuẩn L1, dropout): Kỹ thuật này làm giảm phương sai nhưng tăng độ chệch.

 > * **Add early stopping** (i.e., stop gradient descent early, based on dev set error): This technique reduces variance but increases bias.
 Early stopping behaves a lot like regularization methods, and some authors call it a regularization technique.

 * **Thêm kỹ thuật dừng sớm** (nghĩa là sớm dừng quá trình hạ dốc, dựa trên lỗi của tập phát triển): Kỹ thuật này làm giảm phương sai nhưng tăng độ chệch.
-Kỹ thuật dừng sớm hoạt động rất giống như các phương pháp regularization, và một số tác giả gọi đó là một kỹ thuật regularization.
+Kỹ thuật dừng sớm hoạt động rất giống như các phương pháp điều chuẩn, và một số tác giả gọi đó là một kỹ thuật điều chuẩn.

 > * **Feature selection to decrease number/type of input features**: This technique might help with variance problems, but it might also increase bias.
 Reducing the number of features slightly (say going from 1,000 features to 900) is unlikely to have a huge effect on bias.
 Reducing it significantly (say going from 1,000 features to 100—a 10x reduction) is more likely to have a significant effect, so long as you are not excluding too many useful features.
 In modern deep learning, when data is plentiful, there has been a shift away from feature selection, and we are now more likely to give all the features we have to the algorithm and let the algorithm sort out which ones to use based on the data.
 But when your training set is small, feature selection can be very useful.